codebasebo/hng13_internship/backend-stage3/README.md

-# TelexCodeBuddy - AI Code Assistant Agent
+# CodeBuddy - AI Code Assistant Agent

-A powerful AI-driven code assistant that integrates with Telex.im to help developers with code reviews, explanations, refactoring suggestions, and code snippets.
+A powerful AI-driven code assistant built with Mastra that integrates with Telex.im to help developers with code reviews, explanations, refactoring suggestions, and code snippets.

 ## Overview

-TelexCodeBuddy is an intelligent agent built with Node.js, Express, and Mastra that connects to the Telex.im platform via the A2A (Agent-to-Agent) protocol.
-It leverages intent classification and specialized handlers to provide context-aware assistance to developers.
+CodeBuddy is an intelligent agent built with TypeScript and Mastra that connects to the Telex.im platform via the A2A (Agent-to-Agent) protocol.
+It provides context-aware assistance to developers through advanced AI capabilities.

 ### Features

-- **Code Reviews**: Analyzes code for bugs, best practices, and performance issues
+- **Code Reviews**: Analyzes code for bugs, security issues, performance problems, and best practices
-- **Explanations**: Explains programming concepts and code snippets
+- **Code Explanations**: Breaks down complex code into understandable explanations
-- **Refactoring Suggestions**: Recommends code improvements and optimizations
+- **Refactoring**: Suggests improvements and provides refactored versions of code
-- **Snippet Generation**: Provides ready-to-use code examples for common tasks
+- **Code Generation**: Creates code snippets and examples based on user requirements
+- **Multi-language Support**: Supports JavaScript, TypeScript, Python, Java, and more
 - **Real-time Integration**: Seamlessly responds to messages on Telex.im

 ## Architecture